 “The hardest part of owning a business like this isn’t even the infants, it’s in the fact that as a small business owner, you have to wear so many hats.
 You have to do it all, from advertising to taking the pictures themselves.
 I’d say the photography business is 10% taking pictures and 90% doing the actual work of running a business.”
 She joked.

 “What about specifically being a photographer in the Elko area?
 What’s that like?”
 I inquired.
 “I have never done it anywhere else!”
 She explained.
 “I would say the biggest thing would be working with people’s schedules and knowing how to flexible.”
-With our community being a mining community not everyone who wants to make an appointment has a nine to five job, so this reality was something I could understand.
+With our community being a mining community not everyone who wants to make an appointment has a nine to five job, so this really was something I could understand.
 That being said, Kandi expressed how much she was encouraged by doing business in our area because we’re still “small town” enough where one business owner could reach out to another and offer advice and support.
 “It takes a village!”
 She insisted.

 As we wrapped up our conversation and my caramel frappucino reached the bottom of the cup, I asked her if there was anything she wanted you (those reading this blog) wanted to walk away knowing about her and her work.
 Her response?
 “I want people to know that when I take pictures, I’m documenting love.
 And I do this by treating my clients’ babies just like I would treat my own.”
 And I could tell, through the sincerity of her words and tone, that she truly did mean what she said.
 It was a real delight to zoom in on what she is doing in our community (this time, pun intended).

 If you are interested in Kandi Anderson’s work, you check out her website at http://www.kandiandersonphotography.com/ or contact her by phone at 934-5023

 You can see all the amazing things she is doing by taking a look at her blog https://www.kandiandersonphotography.com/kapblog/